 |Value||Eligibility||Open date||Close date|

-Established in 2014, the Walter Moore Honours Scholarship is awarded to outstanding students enrolled in the Honours program in the School of Chemistry at the University of Sydney.
+Established in 2014, in honour of Walter Moore, Emeritus Professor of Physical Chemistry at the University of Sydney, the Walter Moore Honours Scholarship is awarded to outstanding students enrolled in the Honours program in the School of Chemistry at the University of Sydney.

 a.
 Established in 2014, in honour of Walter Moore, Emeritus Professor of Physical Chemistry at the University of Sydney, the Walter Moore Honours Scholarship is awarded to outstanding students enrolled in the Honours program in the School of Chemistry at the University of Sydney.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission in full-time and part-time in an Honours degree within the School of Chemistry at the University of Sydney.
+The Scholarship is offered subject to the applicant being currently enrolled in full-time or part-time in an Honours degree within the School of Chemistry at the University of Sydney.

 b.
 Applicants must be able to demonstrate financial need.

 3. Selection Criteria

 a.
 The Scholarship will be awarded on the basis of:

 II. supporting documentation which evidences financial need, such as current Centrelink statements, and

 III. a personal statement which outlines the impact of the financial hardship and how the Scholarship will assist the applicant achieve their educational goals.